daniel-t-ling/speed-listening-trainer/README.md

 Train your ears with our speed-listening trainer!
 Hear a chapter of a book and adjust the speed to train yourself to comprehend information faster or automatically increase the speed logarithmically.

 # Available Audiobooks
-13 Chapters of Sherlock Holmes by Sir Arthur Conan Doyle, Narrated by LibriVox collaborators (~30 mins per chapter) 13 Chapters of Hannibal by Jacob Abbott, Narrated by LibriVox collaborators (~30 mins per chapter)
+13 Chapters of Sherlock Holmes by Sir Arthur Conan Doyle, Narrated by LibriVox collaborators (~30 mins per chapter).
+13 Chapters of Hannibal by Jacob Abbott, Narrated by LibriVox collaborators (~30 mins per chapter).

 # Contributions
 Feel free to submit issues or suggestions through github.